AltheriaOrg/VERTIgO-docs/docs/general/Offline-Installation.md

 A simpler solutions in having 2 separate networks each with their own dedicated PC and dedicated console.
 :::

+### Starter Scenarios
+The dropbox contains some example scenarios for the train and the sewer to help you get started.
+You can import these scenarios in you console by opening the console and navigating to the trainings page and press "Upload Training".

 ### Troubleshooting
 1. **Trainings stops after a few second:** If you receive the message "something went wrong" inside the VR training, it is possible the EESP server needs a little more configuration.